nmcgillicuddy/DoorLock/README.md

 - Experience with C++ and embedded systems
 - Create a successful door locking system
 - Master ESP32 use and communication protocols
-- Attempt to stay academically active while at home
 - Explore app integration
 - Examine security concerns